Skip to Main Content

 Pay advance apps are designed to help you access your paycheck earlier than your expected deposit date.
 Due to the nature of this method, you’ll need to have a steady source of income.
 Regardless of your credit score, the more predictable your paycheck is, the more likely you will qualify for an advance.

-A paycheck advance isn’t a loan, and there’s no interest charged.
-Most apps charge fees or require additional tips.
+A paycheck advance isn’t a loan, and there is no interest charged.
+However, these apps may charge subscription fees, express funding fees or request optional tips.
 The fees may seem small, but remember that a fee of $15 for a $500 cash advance is equivalent to an APR of nearly 36 percent.

 Bad credit loans to avoid

-Some bad credit loans can be predatory with unreasonably high interest rates or ask for collateral like your car.
+Some bad credit loans can be predatory with unreasonably high interest rates and extremely tight payment timelines.
 These options should only be used as a last resort.

 Payday lenders

-Payday lenders can offer small short-term loans, up to $500.
-It’s easy to be approved for these products even if you have bad credit, but there are significant drawbacks: You’ll pay a hefty interest rate, sometimes up to 400 percent, and only have a short window to repay what you owe.
+Payday lenders offer small short-term loans, typically up to $500.
+It’s easy to get approved for these products even if you have bad credit, but there are significant drawbacks: You’ll pay a hefty APR, sometimes over 400 percent, and only have a short window to repay what you owe.

-One challenge borrowers may face with a payday loan is paying back the loan by the due date, typically the next payday.
-Unfortunately, this leads to even more fees and a perpetual high-interest debt cycle that’s very challenging to end.
-Despite their convenience, these loans should only be used as a last resort.
+One challenge borrowers may face with a payday loan is paying back the loan by the due date, which is typically the next payday.
+Unfortunately, this often leads to even more fees and a perpetual high-interest debt cycle that can be very challenging to end.
+Despite their convenience, payday loans should only be used if you’re sure you can pay off the entire balance by the due date.

 Title lenders

-• Apply with a co-signer or secured loan: Having someone with excellent credit sign for a loan with you can help you qualify, but your repayment behavior will impact their credit and yours.
+• Apply with a cosigner or co-borrower: Asking a cosigner or co-borrower with excellent credit to apply with you can help you qualify, but it will negatively affect their credit if you mismanage the loan.

-• Prequalify first: Loan applications require a hard credit check, temporarily knocking your score down about 10 points.
+• Prequalify first: Loan applications require a hard credit check, temporarily knocking your score down about five points.
 Prequalification doesn’t guarantee approval but lets you see your predicted rates without impacting your credit.

-• Know the risks: Lenders who provide loans to individuals with bad credit may charge higher fees and interest rates to compensate for the risk.
+Lenders who provide loans to individuals with bad credit may charge higher fees and interest rates.
 It’s important to fully understand the costs associated with the loan and ensure you can make timely payments.

 Bottom line